deltafy/handbook/README.md

     * have testing mechanisms in place to detect potential causes of failures.
     * make failure predictable.

 We also believe in the significance of **chaos engineering** when testing a system's reliability.
-While it is not yet applicable at Deltafy's current scale, we are open to ideas of engineering an idea to fail when it is possible and when it is truly necessary for growth and testing its resiliency.
+While it is not yet applicable at Deltafy's current scale, we are open to ideas of engineering a product to fail when it is possible and when it is truly necessary for growth and for testing a product's resiliency.

-When it comes to failing, the only rule is to keep one thing in mind: [deterministic chaos](https://annex.exploratorium.edu/complexity/CompLexicon/chaos.html).

 ### Work